-No archaeological field study has been undertaken..
+No archaeological field study has been undertaken to confirm the absence of below ground archaeological or cultural features at the site.

 12. AIR QUALITY IMPACT ASSESSMENT

 Impacts on local air quality as a result of Project activities will likely occur during the construction and decommissioning phases.
 Airborne pollutants from construction and decommissioning will primarily include particulate matter, and nitrogen dioxide (NO2).